content-left-bg.png

 Activity scope

-This guideline relates to student participation in gymnastics including the disciplines of artistic, rhythmic, acrobatic, aerobic, trampoline gymnastics and cheerleading as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in gymnastics including the disciplines of artistic, rhythmic, acrobatic, aerobic, trampoline gymnastics and cheerleading as an activity to support curriculum delivery.

 Note: This activity does not include excursions to indoor trampoline parks/venues nor the therapeutic use of trampolines.